Hiroreco/enreco-archive/recap-data/chapter-recaps/recap-c1.md

 The Kingdom of Libestal, despite its regal exterior, held secrets—secrets that the more perceptive heroes began to uncover.
 Whispers and doubts about the King began to spread.
 Theories circulated: Was he truly the benevolent ruler he claimed to be?

 With the corruption finally quelled, the heroes prepared for one last battle—to destroy the Stain King once and for all.
-This time, they would not merely delay him, but defeat him for good.
+This time, they would not merely delay him but defeat him for good.
 And they did.
 Their Revelations aligned, their bonds stronger than ever, they brought him down.
 The kingdom rejoiced.
 Peace, at last... or so they believed.

 But then came the betrayal.